 What Differentiates BIMI Certificate Assertion Types?

-A key distinction between BIMI Certificates is in the type of mark validated and their associated requirements.
+A key distinction between BIMI Certificates lies in the type of mark validated and their associated requirements.
 As outlined in the MC Guidelines, Section 1.1 Overview, these differences are defined as follows:

-- Self-asserted logos: These are the simplest form of BIMI implementation, as they do not require verification through certificates, and are a great entry point for BIMI adoption.
-While these BIMI records are limited to a few mailbox providers, you’ll still be able to see the benefits at providers including Yahoo, Fastmail and LaPoste.
+- Self-asserted logos: These are the simplest form of BIMI implementation since they do not require verification through certificates, making them a great entry point for BIMI adoption.
+These BIMI records are supported by only a few mailbox providers, they still offer benefits at providers including Yahoo, Fastmail, and LaPoste.

-- These can be denoted by omitting the ‘a=;’, or leaving the URL portion blank within the ‘a=’ value for your BIMI record.
+- They can be denoted by omitting the ‘a=;’ or leaving the URL portion blank within the ‘a=’ value for your BIMI record.

-- These still require an https hosted SVG file, a BIMI record, and DMARC at enforcement.
+- They still require an HTTPS-hosted SVG file, a BIMI record, and DMARC at enforcement.

 - Common Mark Certificates (CMCs): These certificates accommodate marks that may not be registered trademarks.

-- Prior Use Mark: Defined in Section 3.2.16.1.
-These certificates reflect a history of legitimate use but do not necessitate trademark registration.
+- Prior Use Mark: Defined in Section 3.2.16.1, these certificates reflect a history of legitimate use without necessitating trademark registration.
 This flexibility makes CMCs accessible for a broader range of organizations.

 - Verified Mark Certificates (VMCs): These certificates are tailored for organizations with registered or acknowledged government trademarks.

-- Registered Mark: These are marks validated under Section 3.2.17.1.
-They offer the highest level of verification by ensuring compliance with stringent validation standards.
-VMCs are instrumental in conveying credibility and authenticity.
+- Registered Mark: Validated under Section 3.2.17.1, these marks undergo rigorous verification to ensure compliance with stringent validation standards.
+VMCs play a crucial role in conveying credibility and authenticity.

-- Government Mark: These are marks validated under Section 3.2.17.2 of the guidelines.
-They are specific to marks officially recognized by a government authority, emphasizing their legal authenticity.
+- Government Mark: Validated under Section 3.2.17.2 of the guidelines, these marks receive official recognition from a government authority, emphasizing their legal authenticity.

 Each certificate type has specific use cases and fields that indicate its purpose, making it vital to align the selection with your brand’s credentials and email marketing goals.